tedneward/ProfBlog/content/patterns/index.md

 * Kuhne's ["Functional Pattern System for Object-Oriented Design"](http://homepages.ecs.vuw.ac.nz/~tk/fps/): Thomas Kuhne wrote his thesis (the above title) on patterns of functional style in OO systems, and his patterns would seem to have direct bearing on this effort.
 (I was fortunate enough to see an early draft of the work back in the late 90's, and his hand-signed copy of the printed thesis is one of my book treasures.)
 Again, I'll look for ways to incorporate them into the larger collection here.

-    * Function Object
-        (Like the Function as Object from Envoy, I think this is a Strategy or something similar to it)
+    * Function Object *(like the Function as Object from Envoy, I think this is a Strategy or something similar to it)*
     * Lazy Object
     * Value Object
     * Transfold